CHRISTMAS DEALS: GIFT SETS 5% -15% OFF & TEAWARE 10% OFF | VALID THROUGH SUNDAY | YOUR CODE:

 4162-config

-• Excellent for those just beginning to become acquainted with the world of Pu-Erh teas
+• Excellent choice for discerning newcomers to the world of Pu Erh tea

 • Leaves from 100-200 year-old tea trees

-Character Raw cacao, sharp pepper and tobacco, fine caramel notes, velvety, refreshing
+Character Raw cacao, delicately flavoursome hints of pepper and tobacco, fine caramel notes, velvety and refreshing

-Tea Garden Bangwei Shan is, alongside Ai Lao Shan, one of the most decorated tea mountains in Pu-Erh, Yunnan
+Tea Garden Bangwei Shan is, alongside Ai Lao Shan, one of the most highly acclaimed tea mountains in Pu Erh, Yunnan

 Harvest Spring harvest, March to May 2017, hand-harvested